 Papa Noel & Papi Oviedo "Bana Congo" (Tumi Music, 2002)

-Cuban tres picker Oviedo and Congolese guitarist Papa Noel explore the interconnections of African and Latin American pop, in this fluid and quite listenable collaboration.
+Cuban tres picker Oviedo and Congolese guitarist Papa Noel explore the interconnections of African and Latin American pop, in this fluid and super-listenable collaboration.
 The back-and-forth history of Afro-Cuban music isn't exactly news to world music fans, but this disc is notable for its inclusion of newer, post-1960s styles, such as NYC-style salsa, as well as for its economy and grace.
 Nice record; a little heavier on the Latin side of the equation.
 Worth checking out.

 Papa Noel "Cafe Noir" (Tumi Music, 2007)